 Soldiers and Donors will fish the Eagle River and Nova Guides private ponds

-Guides will be competitors from the 2014 America Cup and local guides from the Vail valley.
+Guides will be world class competitors from The America Cup 2014.

 Goal: To increase the skill set to put trout in the net through progressive fly fishing methods.